mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-5-beta-released.md

 #### Appeal

-Before releasing 2.5 as the next stable release, we need it to be tested thoroughly, something we can't do on our own.
+Before releasing 2.5 as the next stable release, we need it to be tested thoroughly, something we can't do all on our own.
 After some time looking at the same release and searching for solutions, we might forget minor bugs or problems.
 That's why we need **YOU** to help us.
 The more people testing this Beta and reporting eventual bugs to the [bug tracker](https://github.com/mixxxdj/mixxx/issues), the faster the beta can be promoted to stable.
 In case you're scared of messing up your neatly configured PC and losing your holy data is your Haloween nightmare, read the new wiki article [Safeguard Your Mixxx Data](https://github.com/mixxxdj/mixxx/wiki/Safeguard-your-Digital-DJ-Data).